minprog/hangman/classic/hangman.md

 2. Find all occurrences of the `Hangman` object in the code.
 What methods are called on this object?
 What parameters are needed and what should the method return?

-3. Draw a UML class from the information that you gathered.
-Because you're starting out and trying to understand the problem, put as much information in there as possible, including return types and parameters.
+3. Draw a UML class diagram from the information that you gathered.
+Because you're starting out and trying to understand the problem, put in all known implementation details.

 4. Think about the internal structure of the class: what variables do you need to support all expected operations?
 Write your ideas below the diagram.